codeklenn/heaps-c/README.md

 # heaps-c
-Simple C program for simulating and showing a heap data structure/
+Simple C program for simulating and showing a heap data structure

 Necessary functions to create:
 - insert()